humble/appengine_admin/README.md

 `appengine_admin` is a flexible datastore admin for app engine.
 [MIT licensed](http://en.wikipedia.org/wiki/MIT_License).

+This is a fork from the [original mirror](https://github.com/darvin/appengine-admin) that is now different enough to justify not being an official fork :)

 * <a href="#start">Getting Started</a>
 * <a href="#features">Features</a>
 * <a href="#dependencies">Dependencies</a>